rinatz/hello-rs/README.md

 # Hello Rust

-This is the Rust program that prints "Hello, World!".
+This is the Rust program that prints "Hello, world!".

 ## Features

-- Prints "Hello, World!"
+- Prints "Hello, world!"
 - Prints any texts passed by command line option
 - Prints version
 - You can learn third party libraries of Rust